-In a medium bowl, combine half of the stuffing mix, half of the cheddar cheese, eggs, milk, butter, and the zucchini mixture.
-Add water until the stuffing mixture is just moist.
+- In a medium bowl, combine ½ of the stuffing mix, ½ of the cheddar cheese, eggs, milk, butter, and the zucchini mixture.
+Add just enough water for the stuffing mixture to be moist.
+Spread into baking dish.

-In a small bowl, combine the remaining stuffing mixture, remaining cheeses and 3 Tablespoons of butter.
-Sprinkle mixture over zucchini mixture.
+- In a small bowl, combine the remaining stuffing mixture, remaining cheeses and 3 Tablespoons of butter.
+Sprinkle over zucchini mixture.

-Bake zucchini casserole for approximately 25 minutes or until stuffing is lightly browned.
+- Bake for approximately 25 minutes or until stuffing is lightly browned.